 - Give the rice and milk mixture a stir occasionally as it is cooking to prevent the rice from sticking to the bottom of the pot.

-- Do not add cold beaten eggs directly to the hot rice and milk mixture.
+- Don't add cold beaten eggs directly to the hot rice and milk mixture.
 The eggs will scramble.
-Instead, slowly add about 1/2 cup of the hot rice and milk mixture to the beaten eggs stirring to combine.
+Instead, slowly add about ยฝ cup of the hot rice and milk mixture to the beaten eggs stirring to combine.
 This process is called tempering.

 - The pudding will thicken up as it cools.
 Add a couple tablespoons of milk to thin it out if you would like.